guhilling/citi-workshop-20201102/4.3.0-DEV/workshop/modules/module-03-authentication/03-authentication-htpasswd.md

 > The secret key containing the users file must be named `htpasswd`.
 The above command includes this name.
 >
 > The secret key is within the "from-file" parameter.
 The "from-file" parameter basically is in the format `--from-file=_key_=_value_`.
-The example creates a secret called (i.e., having the name) "htpass-secret".
-That secret has a key "htpasswd" and the value of this key is imported from file '/root/users.htpasswd'.
+The example creates a secret called "htpass-secret".
+Thit secret has the key "htpasswd" and as the value the content of the file /root/usres.htpasswd.

 Now we need to create a Custom Resource (CR) with the parameters and acceptable values for an HTPasswd identity provider.
-The Example below shows the Example Values:
+The example below shows the example values:

 ```
 apiVersion: config.openshift.io/v1